HariSekhon/Knowledge-Base/travel.md

-In the market, do not let people _"help"_ you to lead to you places, they are clearing getting kickbacks to lead you to 3.7 star places that you would not choose - use Google Maps and reviews of places with high numbers of reviews.
+In the market, do not let people _"help"_ you to lead to you places, they are clearing getting kickbacks to lead you to 3.7 star places that you would not choose - use Google Maps (see the [e-sim data section](#digital-e-sims) above) and reviews of places with high numbers of reviews.
 Below are some I have visited personally and the better ones I'd recommend.

 #### Tangiers